Do you want to learn how to improve your illustrations for your website?

 The first point of call is looking and understanding the colour wheel.

-Artists and designers generally work from the primary colours of red, yellow and blue, which in turn, creates secondary colours – like orange, green or violet for example (even though some argue that green should be included in the primary colours).
+Artists and designers generally work from the primary colours of red, yellow and blue, which in turn, creates secondary colours – like orange, green or violet for example (even though some argue that green should be included as a primary colour).

 Chroma – this is the strength of a colour in relation to white.
 The centre of the colour wheel is neutral grey, and the outside of the colour wheel increases in chroma (or how much a colour is desaturated or saturated).